Flo-CS/dotfiles/WIKI.md

 11) Download KeepassXC database
 12) Authenticate to Github and clone dotfiles

+## Dotfiles

+1) Install the dotfiles
+2) Run the temporary stupid-install-script.sh

 ## Perhaps later

 - Each time recommended packages are selected automatically by zypper, I keep them, even in the install process.
 We can not select recommended packages, perhaps I should later

-## Dotfiles

-Clone my dotfiles repo and create the necessary symlinks for each configs

-Each time creating symlink is necessary for config I added [S]

 ## Backup tool